Table of Contents

 Key Features:

-- Developed by Facebook, so it’s well-supported and frequently updated.
+- Developed by Facebook, so it is well-supported and frequently updated.

-- Let you use the same code on both iOS and Android, saving time and effort.
+- Lets you use the same code on both iOS and Android, saving time and effort.

 - Supports adding custom native features when needed, so your app runs faster.

-- Offers many ready-made tools and components to make building apps quicker.
+- Offers many ready-made tools and components to speed up app development.

-- Allows you to see changes in real-time while you’re coding, making it easier to test and improve.
+- Allows you to see changes in real time while coding, making it easier to test and improve.

 Xamarin Development (Microsoft Visual Studio)